 People commonly use the terms shy, timid, and nervous to describe fearful puppies.

 Many think puppies are a “blank slate,” and their personalities are solely based on their upbringing.
 Nurture indeed has a significant impact on a puppy’s behavioral development.
-However, genetics also play a HUGE role in a puppy’s overall temperament and ability to handle stressors.
-I’ve met plenty of fearful/reactive dogs from an excellent breeder and grew up with a great family.
-I’ve also met many outgoing, friendly dogs that grew up in terrible situations.
+However, genetics also play a huge role in a puppy’s overall temperament and ability to handle stressors.
+I’ve met plenty of fearful/reactive dogs from an excellent breeder who grew up with a great family.
+I’ve also met many outgoing, friendly dogs who grew up in terrible situations.

 The good news is that it is possible to recognize fearful tendencies in puppies and intervene early to reduce the chance that they grow up to become nervous or defensive adults.
 By noticing these traits early (even as early as eight weeks of age), we can help teach the puppy coping skills and help introduce them to the world at their own pace.
 Unfortunately, they don’t tend to “grow out of it” on their own, and it’s possible to make it worse by overwhelming them.